There are a variety of available cluster headache treatment options that can help provide relief

 While cluster headache experiences can vary, in most cases it can be successfully treated by individualizing acute and preventive drug treatment.
 A full treatment plan might include a temporary medication bridge to provide initial relief with steroids, as well as daily preventive medication to help avoid attacks during these weeks-long cycles.

-It’s important to note that only sumatriptan and dihydroergotamine injections are FDA-approved for acute treatment of CH, while galcanezumab is approved for prevention of episodic cluster.
+It’s important to note that only sumatriptan and dihydroergotamine injections are FDA-approved for acute treatment of CH, while galcanezumab is approved for the prevention of episodic cluster.
 The FDA has approved a portable device without significant side effects—the non-invasive vagal nerve stimulator—for the acute headache attacks and preventative treatment of episodic cluster headache attacks.
 This device is now commercially available with a prescription.

 It is important to work with your doctor to arrive at the treatment plan that’s right for you.
 Read on to see some of the available treatment options that you might find in your plan.